jd6-37/ps2-textures-downloader/README.md

 Downloading multi-GB zip files and keeping things updated to the most recent version can be a chore.
 That's where this application comes in.
 It is, essentially, two utilities in one:

-1. An installer for the first-time download and setup
+1. An INSTALLER for the first-time download and setup
-2. A download/sync tool for post-installation updates
+2. An UPDATER - a download/sync tool for post-installation updates

 **INSTALLER**